Sofa size guide: What size sofa should I buy?

 - Average 4 seater sofa: (W) 240cm x (H) 98cm x (D) 95cm

-These average sofa sizes do not take footstools, recliners, chaise loungers or sofa beds into consideration, so these are design aspects you must take into account when choosing the right sofa for your home.
+Sofas need to be measured by height, depth and length.
+Although traditional furniture tends to be standardised, there are often exceptions, especially in contemporary design.
+These average sofa sizes also do not take footstools, recliners, chaise loungers or sofa beds into consideration, so these are design aspects you must take into account when choosing the right sofa for your home.

 How do you know if a sofa will fit?